fabiankliem/PocketManus/README_pocketflow.md

 3. **Flow Factory**: Factory extensions for creating PocketFlow-based flows
    - Support for agent, planning, and hybrid flows
    - Integration with Open Manus's existing flow system

+## PocketFlow Framework

+The PocketFlow framework is a lightweight workflow orchestration system that provides:

+- A simple node-based architecture for creating workflows
+- A flexible execution model for running workflows
+- Support for complex control flow patterns
+- Easy integration with existing systems

+The framework is designed to be simple and extensible, making it easy to integrate with Open Manus.

 ## License